patilav/Distributed-Computing/4-dist-langs/PATIL-Avanti-Ambient-Oriented-Programming-in-AmbientTalk.md

 Languages like ABCL/f and Argus promote a scheme based on futures [14] partially solve problems related to mobile network but their objects block when accessing unresolved futures.
 Janus, Salsa and E are the languages based on Actor models which use pure asynchronous communication.
 However, there is no support to discover ambient resources or handling of volatile connections among autonomous computing units.

+It is impossible to prove that Classless Object Models, Non-Blocking Communication Primitives, Reified Communication Traces and Ambient Acquaintance Management are strictly necessary characteristics for writing the applications we target.
+After all, AmOP does not transcend Turing equivalence.

 ## References